-- (c) Competitive Nature of Program.
+(c) Competitive Nature of Program.
 Applying for Competitive Housing Tax Credits is a technical process that must be followed completely and correctly.
 Any person who desires to request any reasonable accommodation for any aspect of this process is directed to §1.1 of this title (relating to Reasonable Accommodation Requests to the Department).
-As a result of the highly competitive nature of applying for Competitive Housing Tax Credits, an Applicant should proceed on the assumption that deadlines are fixed and firm as further provided for in subsection (f) of this section. - (d) Definitions.
+As a result of the highly competitive nature of applying for Competitive Housing Tax Credits, an Applicant should proceed on the assumption that deadlines are fixed and firm as further provided for in subsection (f) of this section.

+(d) Definitions.
 The capitalized terms or phrases used herein are defined below.
 Any capitalized terms not specifically mentioned in this section or any section referenced in this document shall have the meaning as defined in Tex.
 Gov't Code Chapter 2306, Internal Revenue Code (the Code) §42, the HOME Final Rule, and other federal or Department rules, as applicable.
-Defined terms, when not capitalized, are to be read in context and construed according to common usage. - (1) Adaptive Reuse--The change-in-use of an existing building not, at the time of Application, being used, in whole or in part, for residential purposes, into a building which will be used, in whole or in part, for residential purposes.
+Defined terms, when not capitalized, are to be read in context and construed according to common usage.

+(1) Adaptive Reuse--The change-in-use of an existing building not, at the time of Application, being used, in whole or in part, for residential purposes, into a building which will be used, in whole or in part, for residential purposes.
 Adaptive Reuse requires that at least 75% of the original building remains at completion of the proposed Development.
 Ancillary non-residential buildings, such as a clubhouse, leasing office, or amenity center may be newly constructed outside the walls of the existing building or as detached buildings on the Development Site.
-Adaptive Reuse Developments will be considered as New Construction. - (2) Administrative Deficiency--Information requested by Department staff that is required to clarify-or, explain-one, confirm, or restrict the Development proposal to a logical and definitive plan or more inconsistencies; to provide non-material missing information in the original Application or pre-application; or to assist staff in evaluating the Application or pre-application that, in the Department staff's reasonable judgment, may be cured by supplemental information or explanation which will not necessitate a substantial reassessment or re-evaluation of the

-Application or pre-application.
-Administrative Deficiencies may be issued at any time while the Application, or pre-application is under consideration by the Department, including at any time after award or allocation and throughout the Affordability Period.
+Adaptive Reuse Developments will be considered as New Construction.

+(2) Administrative Deficiency--Information requested by Department staff to clarify, explain, confirm, or restrict the Development proposal to a logical and definitive plan or to provide missing information in the original Application or pre-application; or to assist staff in evaluating the Application or pre-application that, in the Department staff's reasonable judgment, may be cured by supplemental information or explanation which will not necessitate a substantial reassessment or re-evaluation of the Application or pre-application or pre-application is under consideration by the Department, including at any time after award or allocation and throughout the Affordability Period.
 A matter may begin as an Administrative Deficiency but later be determined to have constituted a Material Deficiency.
-If an Applicant claims points for a scoring item, but provides supporting documentation that would support fewer points for that item, staff would treat this as an inconsistency and may issue an Administrative Deficiency or take action without an Administrative Deficiency which will result in a correction of the claimed points to align with the provided supporting documentation.
 Applicants must intend that the pre-Application or Application is the final version to be reviewed by staff, and should not rely on the Administrative Deficiency process when applying for funding.